A client recently lost her partner rather suddenly. She was fairly dependent on him for most things.

 She landed up with a list (a longer list than she expected – a very long list in my mind) of over 20 people willing.
 She is working on matching that list of people with her list of activities and needs, as different people have strengths in different areas and she doesn’t want to stretch anyone too much, no matter how caring they are.

 It helps to make a list of anyone you could ask.
 Hint: include people outside your normal circle eg neighbours.
-People are often chuffed to be asked.
+So often people are chuffed to be asked – they feel valued.

 4. Can You Share Below to Help us all Build up our Interdependency?